CarlosLeonCode/trn-rspec-ruby/README.md

 ### compount matchers | nested matchers
 We can combina multiple matchers using **.and** or **.or**, see nestes_spec file for examples

+## Mock's

+Mock's are a way to emulate some behavior in out application, we can create doubles to emulate our real objects in our app.